-There are still so many unanswered questions about what we should be doing amid the COVID-19 outbreak – particularly what the healthy among us can do to "flatten the curve" and help lessen the spread of the virus.
-Our government is not reticent about mandates to follow, and even a call to my children's pediatrician was met with indefinite "I can't tell you what to do" replies.
+There are still so many unanswered questions about what we should be doing amid the novel coronavirus (COVID-19) outbreak – particularly what the healthy among us can do to “flatten the curve” and help lessen the spread of the virus.
+Our government has been reticent about mandating anything by law, and even a call to my children’s pediatrician was met with indefinite “I can’t tell you what to do” replies.

 Thus, I’ve had to do my own research in order to make the best educated guess about what my family will be doing in the days and weeks ahead.
 If, like many parents, you aren’t sure of what the right move is, here’s how I plan to keep my family and my community safe.

 Scientific research maintains that the sooner you close schools, the slower the disease’s transmission rate becomes.
 So far only eight states have announced public school closings, and even though mine isn’t among them, I’ve decided to electively pull my child from her preschool.
 I understand the complexities in closing schools, particularly for the 1.5 million students who are housing-insecure and for the millions more who rely on free or reduced-price meals as their only food source.
 Sending them home is, in essence, an entirely separate public health risk.
 Because my family is fortunate enough not to need such services, it’s in my community’s best interest for us to lessen the burden on teachers and administrators who are keeping the school’s doors open.

 I’m Not Visiting Elderly Relatives